PatWie/symphony-web/README.md

-This repository contains a small webserver handling the solving process of GMPL (an AMPL clone) models directly from your web browser without external services.
+This repository contains a small web app that serves as a GUI interface for editing and loading models into optimization solvers, solving the resulting models and returning results directly from your web browser without external services.
+You can run this app either on your local machine using Docker or even install it on a remote machine.

-It uses [SYMPHONY from COIN-OR](https://github.com/coin-or/SYMPHONY) as the underlying optimization-framework.
-The webapp is uses light-weight webserver (written in *GO*).
+It uses [SYMPHONY from COIN-OR](https://github.com/coin-or/SYMPHONY) as the underlying optimization framework.
+The web app uses a light-weight webserver (written in *GO*).

 The original was written by [Patrick Wieschollek](http://wieschollek.info/),